 - Mobile phone, charger and adaptor

-- Take snacks and plenty of water with you while you drive around Etosha.
+- Take snacks and plenty of water while driving around Etosha.

-We do hope you enjoy your trip and you get loads of great memories to share with us on your return!
+We hope you enjoy your trip and that you have loads of great memories to share with us on your return!
 Etosha is sure to create many great memories!